pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

   certbot renew --quiet --no-self-upgrade --standalone --preferred-challenges http-01
   {% endhighlight %}

-- If you are a ONE-RULE person, replace the `certbot` command above with `certbot renew --quiet --no-self-upgrade --standalone --preferred-challenges tls-sni-01 --tls-sni-01-port 8123 --pre-hook "sudo systemctl stop home-assistant@homeassistant.service" --post-hook "sudo systemctl start home-assistant@homeassistant.service"`
+- If you are a ONE-RULE person, replace the `certbot` command above with `certbot renew --quiet --no-self-upgrade --standalone --preferred-challenges tls-sni-01 --tls-sni-01-port 8123 --pre-hook "sudo systemctl stop open-peer-power@openpeerpower.service" --post-hook "sudo systemctl start open-peer-power@openpeerpower.service"`

 So, now were all set up.
 We have our secured, remotely accessible Open Peer Power instance and we're on track for keeping our certificates up to date.
 But what if something goes wrong?
 What if the automation didn't fire?
 What if the cron job forgot to run?
 What if the dog ate my homework?
 Read on to set up an alert so you can be notified in plenty of time if you need to step in and sort out any failures.